-2. Legal Services and legislative interpretation (sections 7 and 9 of the Act)
+2. Legal Services and legislative interpretation

 PIRSA Fisheries and Aquaculture provide strategic legal services are provided for day to day administration of the Act and Regulations.
-Formal advice as to the Interpretation of the provisions of the Act, as amended, and associated Acts, Regulations and policies including requirements under the Livestock Act 1997 and Environment Protection Act 1993 is sought from either Parliamentary Counsel or the Crown Solicitor's Office (CSO), where required, before some decisions are made and proposed actions are taken.
+Formal advice as to the Interpretation of the provisions of the Act, as amended, and associated Acts, Regulations and policies including relevant requirements under the Livestock Act 1997 and Environment Protection Act 1993 is sought from either Parliamentary Counsel or the Crown Solicitor's Office (CSO), where required, before some decisions are made and proposed actions are taken.